RM-Terrell/project-orbital/README.md

 - Being able to keep the Pomodoro timer running while using the rest of the app.

 ## To Use
-The "Builds" folder contains a Windows build of the app with a .exe in it that can be ran without the "npm start" command.
-Version 1.0 release will see a full Release page created with proper download links.
+Currently there is an issue when trying to download the built version of the app and run on windows.
+Use "npm start" until I wack-a-mole this issue.

 ## License
 Totally open.
 Go nuts.